manudelu/AI_DroneSwarm/README.md

 ------------------

 * Obtain your IPV4 Address from Windows settings -> Network and Internet -> Properties.
 * In the `Documents/AirSim/settings.json` file on Windows, replace "hostname" with your IPV4 Address.
-Or you can copy and paste this:
 ```
 {
   "SettingsVersion": 1.2,